-In addition to the consultation with IL State Historic Preservation Office (SHPO), consultation with Native American Tribal organizations would also be required to ensure compliance with Section 106 of the National Historic Preservation Act of 1966, as amended.
-The USACE St. Louis District has previously established consultation agreements with 26 Tribal organizations that have ties to, or an interest in, the District's region.
+In addition to the consultation with IL State Historic Preservation Office (SHPO), consultation with federally recognized Indian Tribes would also be required to ensure compliance with Section 106 of the National Historic Preservation Act of 1966, as amended.
+The USACE St. Louis District has previously established consultation agreements with 26 Tribes that have ties to, or an interest in, this region of the District's area of responsibility.

 The study area is located within the American Bottoms, an area of Mississippi River floodplain extending from Alton on the north, south to the mouth of the Kaskaskia River, near the city of Chester.
 This area is known for its abundant and significant prehistoric, colonial, and historic cultural resources.
-Cahokia

-Mounds, a World Heritage site, lies southeast of the project area.
+Cahokia Mounds, a World Heritage site, lies southeast of the project area.
 The levees which lie along the Mississippi River, Wood River, and the Cahokia Diversion Canal, were constructed to channelize and divert Cahokia Creek and its tributaries to the Mississippi.

 The records of the Illinois Historic Preservation Agency (IHPA), the State Historic Preservation Office (SHPO) for Illinois, were reviewed to determine the extent of previous research in the project area.
 The records indicate that there have been multiple survey investigations in the vicinity of the project area, but not for the anticipated project footprint.
-There is one prehistoric site recorded as being located in proximity of the southern detention pond (Pond 1).
+No sites are recorded within the project footprint.

-As development continues to expand within the project area, including the floodplain of the Mississippi River, archaeological resources not in public ownership or protection are increasingly vulnerable to commercial and residential development (USACE, 2003).
+As development continues to expand within the project area, including the floodplain of the Mississippi River, archaeological resources not in public ownership or protection are increasingly vulnerable to commercial and residential development (USACE 2003).

 The proposed project area has a moderate to low potential to contain potentially significant historic properties (archaeological remains).
 The placement of storm sewers alongside existing sewer lines below streets and pavements are unlikely to affect intact historic properties.
 The creation of storm water detention ponds, however, may encounter previously unidentified historic properties.
-In particular the expansion of the south pond into properties that have not been archaeologically surveyed is of concern due to the close proximity of a known site.
-Further investigations to identify any unknown historic properties will be required.